 Conversational Intelligence® is a revolutionary body of work leveraging the power of neuroscience to create profound and lasting transformation for individuals, teams and entire organizational cultures.
 Combining science and intuition, Conversational Intelligence (C-IQ) aspires to shift our world from I-Centric to WE-Centric and architect Conversational Transformation on a neuro-chemical level.

 I'm a Mentor Coach.

-I'm part of the Mentor Team at the Fearless Living Institute and I train coaches.
-I love this part of my job and it's so amazing to contribute to the coaching community in this way.
+I'm part of the Mentor Team at the Fearless Living Institute and I train coaches who are in the Life Coach Certification Program.
+I love this part of my job and it's so amazing and humbling to be able to contribute to the coaching community in this way.